 CSF consists of a mixture of water, electrolytes, glucose, amino acids and various proteins.
 CSF is colorless, clear, and usually does not contain any cells.
 The primary site of CSF production is an area within the brain (choroid plexus).
 It is responsible for 50-80% of its daily production.
 CSF is produced at a rate of around 20 mL/hr for a total of around 500 mL daily.
 At any given time, there is around 90-150 mL of CSF moving around the brain and spinal cord.

 In the adult patient, it is helpful to classify CSF leaks into two categories.
 One is spontaneous CSF leaks.
-The other is CSF leaks caused by injury to the bone separating the brain and the nose (See Skull Base Anatomy).
+The other is CSF leaks caused by injury to the bone separating the brain and the nose.
 These include CSF leaks that are caused by trauma, surgery and tumors.

 Penetrating and closed-head trauma cause 90% of all cases of CSF leaks.
 CSF leaking out of the nose following trauma is classified as immediate (within 48 hours) or delayed.
 Most traumatic CSF leaks are immediate.
 Of patients with delayed CSF leaks, 95% present within 3 months after the injury.

-Surgical trauma can occur during sinus or brain surgery (See Endoscopic Sinus Surgery).
+Surgical trauma can occur during sinus surgery.
 These injuries occur along the bone separating the sinuses from the brain and through the lining of the brain.
 Skull base injuries vary from simple cracks in the bone to large holes with potential injury to the brain.

 Tumor-related CSF Rhinorrhea

-It is uncommon for the growth of non-cancer tumors (See Sinus Tumors) to result in CSF leaks.
+It is uncommon for the growth of non-cancerous sinus tumors to result in CSF leaks.
 However, aggressive benign tumors (such as inverted papilloma) and cancers can either erode or invade the bone of the skull base.
 The breakdown of the bone results in breakdown of these barriers.
-Frequently the removal of these tumors results in a CSF leak that is repaired at the time of the surgery.
+Frequently the removal of these tumors results in a cerebrospinal fluid leak leak that is repaired at the time of the surgery.

 Spontaneous CSF Rhinorrhea

 Physical examination includes a complete head and neck examination.
-Nasal endoscopy (looking further into the nose and sinuses with an endoscope) is very helpful.
+Evaluation of the nose with an endoscope is very helpful.
 Examination may reveal clear discharge, a skull base defect (if traumatic or surgically caused) or a mass.
 In many cases, however, examination is normal and the physician must base his or her decisions on history alone.

 In patients with head trauma, the mixture of blood and CSF may make the diagnosis difficult.
 CSF mixed with blood forms a “halo sign” when dripped on filter paper.
 A “halo sign” can be described as a clear ring of fluid surrounding a central area of blood.
 However, the presence of a halo sign is not specific to CSF and can lead to false-positive results.